Hobart railway station: Tasman Limited

 The Tasman Limited was one of the only named train operated by TGR, the other being the Midland Motor.
-(The West Coaster was operated by the private Emu Bay Railway).
+(The West Coaster was operated by the private Emu Bay Railway.)
 Inaugurated in April 1954, the train originally began as an express railcar service; however, later became a first-class luxury passenger service, operated with special articulated coaching stock, buffet service and modern X class diesel locomotives.
 Seating was reserved, and the service ran from Hobart railway station to Wynyard with connections to Launceston, every day of the week except Sundays.

-The Tasman, as it was colloquially known, outlasted all other TGR passenger services, and was officially the last regular scheduled government passenger train to operate on the Tasmanian rail network, the last train departed Hobart at 9.20am on Friday 28 July 1978.
+The Tasman, as it was colloquially known, outlasted all other TGR passenger services, and was officially the last regular scheduled government passenger train to operate on the Tasmanian rail network, the last train departed Hobart on 28 July 1978.

 Structures

-In addition to its passenger services, the station served as the city's transport hub for freight operations, featuring a rail yard, a goods station with goods sheds, and a traction maintenance depot with a railway turntable and roundhouse.
+In addition to its passenger services, the station served as Hobart's transport hub for freight operations, featuring a rail yard, a goods station with goods sheds, and a traction maintenance depot with a railway turntable and roundhouse.

-Goods Shed
+Goods shed

 Erected in 1915, the single-storey goods shed is a timber-framed, rectangular structure, mostly clad in painted corrugated steel sheeting, measuring about 115 × 24 m.
 The roof consists of two gabled sections.
 The interior features timber framing and trusses, original openings for timber sliding goods doors, and narrow, textured glass panels in white-painted timber frames, all deemed highly significant for heritage.

 The structure was heritage-listed in 2024.

 Under a current development proposal by Cox Architects, the Goods Shed will be relocated about 100 m north, forming part of the Macquarie Point Stadium precinct entryway.